-The Railroad Retirement Board's toll-free telephone service provides customers with easy access to the agency's field office representatives.
-In addition, through automated menus available 24 hours a day, beneficiaries can find the address for the RRB field office serving their area and listen to special announcements about the agency's benefit www.rrb.gov programs.
-They can also request a replacement Medicare card, a letter showing their current monthly benefit rate, a replacement tax statement for the most recently completed tax year, or a statement of creditable railroad service and compensation.
+The RRB's toll-free telephone service provides customers with easy access to the agency's field office representatives.
+In addition, through automated menus available 24 hours a day, beneficiaries can find the address for the RRB field office serving their area and listen to special announcements about the agency's benefit programs.
+They can also request a replacement Medicare card, a letter showing their current monthly benefit rate, a duplicate tax statement for the most recently completed tax year, or a statement of creditable railroad service and compensation.
 Information on unemployment and sickness claims is also available.